-Rocca Family Vineyards owns two vineyards, one in Yountville and one in the Coombsville appellation just north east of the town of Napa.
-There are no winery facilities on either property; their wines are made at local winery.
+Rocca Family Vineyards owns two vineyards, one in Yountville and one in Coombsville slightly north east of the town of Napa.
+No winery production exists on either property; their wines are produced at a custom-crush winery near the city of Napa.
 For about four years, Rocca maintained an open-to-the-public tasting room on Main Street in Napa until they closed this in early 2009.
-Currently, tastings are by appointment – eventually planning to be held at a historic Victorian in South Napa in a charming old house that was built by General Vallejo.
+Currently, tastings are by appointment – eventually planning to be hosted at a historic Victorian in south Napa, a charming old house that was built by General Vallejo.

-Their original intent was not to make wines, rather to manage their vineyards and sell all the fruit to growers.
-However, when you own not one but two premium vineyards in two separate Napa sub appellations, it eventually makes sense to make your own wine.
+The Rocca’s original intent was not to make wines, rather to manage their vineyards and sell all the fruit to growers.
+After tasting the quality of wines being produced from their two vineyards, they decided it made sense to bottle their own wines.

 Their first vintage was from 1999.
-While all their red wine comes from these two vineyards they do sell some of their grapes to other area vintners, usually holding back about 40% of their grapes for their own wines (they currently produce about 2,000 cases annually).
-One unique feature in their vineyard management is the use of draft horses among the vineyard rows.
+While all their red wine comes from their two estate vineyards they do sell some of their grapes to other area vintners, usually holding back about 40% of their grapes for their own wines (they currently produce about 2,000 cases annually).
+One unique feature of their vineyard management has been the use of draft horses among the vineyard rows.
 This is “quiet farming” compared to a tractor, environmentally friendly, and in addition – these animals are not as heavy as a tractor, therefore are much more gentle on the land.

-Their focus is on reds and in our opinion the primary hallmark of Rocca’s wines are their incredibly soft luscious mouth feels with a richness of fruit but often featuring delicate tannins anchoring the finish.
-Their wines do not overwhelm the palate and are meant to be consumed now.
-Part of this mouth feel comes from how they handle the fruit and the wine making of course – during harvest and fermentation they handle the fruit as minimally and gently as possible which helps avoid some of the harshness you sometimes find in red wine.
-In addition they do not filtered and minimally fined as maximum flavor is a key component to their wines.
-Each of their Estate Cabernet Sauvignons are 100% varietal.
+Their focus is on reds and in our opinion the primary hallmark of Rocca’s wines are their incredibly soft and luscious mouth feels with a richness of fruit but often featuring delicate tannins anchoring the finish.
+Their wines do not overwhelm the palate and are meant to be consumed early but can also be aged.
+Part of this mouth feel comes from how they handle the fruit and their wine making style – during harvest and fermentation they process the fruit as minimally and gently as possible which helps avoid some of the harshness sometimes found in red wine.
+In addition they do not filter and minimally fine as maximum flavor is a key component to their wines.
+Each of their estate Cabernet Sauvignons are 100% varietal.

-The Bad Boy Red was a wine with a memorable name – Eric’s photo is pictured on this label.
-The name hints at an interesting story behind this wine.
+The Bad Boy Red is a wine with a memorable name – Eric’s photo is pictured on this label.
+The name hints at an interesting story.
 In 1999 during a pump-over on one of the tanks one of their employees accidentally blended in 10% Zinfandel into their Merlot.
-These were meant to be stand alone wines and they had no ‘backup’ wine so they decided to bottle this.
-The short story despite this “bad boy’s mistake” is this wine turned out to be a hit and they have produced it every year since then.
-Sometimes accidents work out for the best!
-This is an excellent steak wine that is priced very affordable for Napa standards.
+Each of these varieties was meant to be stand alone wines but after the fortuitous blending mistake, they were impressed with the resulting wine and have bottled a vintage ever since.
+Despite this “mistake”, this wine turned out to be very well-received.
+Sometimes accidents work out for the best.
+This is an ideal wine to pair with steak – and is also priced very affordable for Napa Valley red wine standards.

-The 2005 Bad Boy is a blend of Syrah, Cabernet Franc, and small amounts of Merlot and Petit Verdot.
-There are nice notes of blackberry, blueberry and black cherry throughout the palate.
+The 2005 Rocca Family Vineyards Bad Boy is a blend of Syrah, Cabernet Franc, and small amounts of Merlot and Petit Verdot.
+Pleasing notes of blackberry, blueberry and black cherry show throughout the palate.
 The soft entry of fruit continues all the way to the finish and then lingers nicely.

-The 2004 Syrah is a winner.
-It is not the normal big peppery Syrah traditionally made.
+The 2004 Rocca Family Vineyards Syrah is wine worth seeking out.
+Depending on the style, Syrah can often show meaty and peppery characteristics both on the bouquet and on the palate; this is not one of those wines.
 It is dark in color – almost black featuring rich ripe fruit.
-Smoky oak and dark fruit aromas are found on the bouquet with lots of rich ripe layered fruit on the palate.
-Like all of Rocca’s wines this one melts in your mouth.
-During our latest visit they even had a 1999 Syrah (their first vintage) and this was tasting like your more classic Napa Syrah.
-This older vintage features a noticeable sweet note that permeated throughout the palate mixed with toasted oak and big fruit flavors.
+Smoky oak and dark fruit aromas show on the bouquet with plenty of rich ripe layered fruit on the palate.
+Like all of the Rocca wines, this one melts in your mouth.
+During one of our early visits a 1999 Rocca Family Vineyards Syrah was available for tasting (their first vintage).
+This wine performed like a more classic Napa Valley Syrah.
+This older vintage featured a noticeable thread of sweetness that lasted across the palate mixed with toasted oak and intense fruit flavors.

-The 2013 Grigsby Vineyard Merlot might be mistaken for a Cabernet Sauvignon in a blind tasting.
+The 2013 Rocca Family Vineyards Grigsby Vineyard Merlot might be mistaken for a Cabernet Sauvignon in a blind tasting.
 Wonderful fruit both on the bouquet and palate.
 Features a ripe bouquet, yet an elegant one.
-Shows aromatic notes of plum, raspberry, blackberry complemented by subtle notes of milk chocolate.
+Shows aromatic notes of plum, raspberry and blackberry complemented by subtle notes of milk chocolate.
 Balanced across the palate, this wine features the Rocca hallmark silky soft tannins on the finish.

-If you are a white wine drinker – perhaps you will be convinced to come over to the red side after drinking Rocca’s wines.
-Their tannins are always well managed, the flavors are always excellent and the feel on the palate incredibly smooth – like liquid velvet.
+Are you primarily a white wine drinker?
+Perhaps you will be convinced to come over to the red side after drinking Rocca’s wines.
+Their tannins are always well managed, with a richness and depth of flavor while the texture on the palate is incredibly smooth – like liquid velvet.

-And speaking of white wines, after 15 years Rocca decided to produce their first white wine – a 2014 Chardonnay from a cooler part of Sonoma Coast in neighboring Sonoma County.
+And speaking of white wines, after 15 years Rocca Family Vineyards decided to produce their first white wine – a 2014 Chardonnay from a cooler part of the Sonoma Coast in neighboring Sonoma County.
 They continue to produce a Chardonnay each year.
-The 2014 vintage is pleasing for what it does not have – it is not buttery, not oaky and not even creamy.
-It is a very balanced wine that simply tastes delicious with a richness of flavor – along with great acidity.
+The 2014 Rocca Family Vineyards Chardonnay is pleasing for what it does not have – it is not buttery, not oaky and not even creamy.
+It is a very balanced wine that simply tastes delicious with a richness of flavor – along with a liveliness of dancing acidity.

 Mary and Eric also oversee the Grigsby-Rocca Foundation which has provided medical help to some of the poorest regions in Africa.
-For more information visit: www.roccawines.com
+For more information and to schedule an appointment, visit: www.roccawines.com